 This is a wonderful recipe I am passing on, the original was from Giada de Laurentis and I’ve since doctored it up to suit my tastes.
 Upon going to prepare recipe I realized that I didn’t have any garbanzo beans so I substituted red kidney beans.
 Feel free to add and subtract ingredients and do whatever you like with this delightful recipe.
-This time out I omitted the red onion, Joel just ends up picking it out anyway.
 Sometimes you feel like pasta but not really and this is it.
 It is perfect at room temperature.
 What I mostly like about this recipe is that you can use what you have in the pantry and in the house.
-I have to say the mint and the basil gave it a wonderful fresh flavor and I wouldn’t omit them, I have been growing fresh basil in my herb pot so I just went out and snipped some!
+I have to say the mint and the basil gave it a wonderful fresh flavor and I wouldn’t omit them.
 Super Fresh!
 The vinaigrette is delicious and fresh tasting as well, so give it a try.
 It also cooks up very quickly which is always a plus for me.

 4 cups chicken broth ( to keep it vegetarian just use vegetable broth) I like the broth rather than plain water .
 It adds extra flavor to the orzo.